-Lockdown was really easy for us – a lot of the planning we’d done for the 4DWW was appropriate for everyone working from home – expectations were known, systems and processes were in place and understood.
-And referring back to our initial objectives, we found:
+Lockdown was easier than it would have been.
+A lot of the planning we’d done for the 4DWW was appropriate when everyone was working from home – expectations were known, systems and processes were in place and understood.
+Referring back to our initial objectives, we found:

-I have no doubt whatsoever that not every business is suitable for the 4DWW.
-It is absolutely crucial to have trust between the leaders and employees, with the whole team involved in implementation from the bottom up.
-So much so, that we’ve also written a blog post on Good faith was required during the trial because it is only now that we have confirmed we will adopt the 4DWW permanently that we are looking at the changes needed to our employment agreements.
+The 4DWW won't suit every business, there's no doubt about that.
+However, if you are looking to implement a flexible work arrangement then it is absolutely crucial to have trust between the leaders and employees, with the whole team involved in implementation from the bottom up.
+So much so, that we’ve also written a blog post on the Good faith that was required during the trial.
+This is relevant, because it is only since we confirmed we will adopt the 4DWW permanently that we have started looking at the changes needed to our employment agreements.